 - MISC

 When people recommend a general costume site, I'm skeptical.
-However, this one is really good.
-Includes mustaches (the "straight mustache" looks like a good bet for Dr. Scott), red suspenders, backseamed fishnet pantyhose, spats (strapless-both white and black for those of you who believe Riff has a black spat), paper wingtip collars, a fairly nice satin cape with standup collar (the Deluxe--you'd have to re-line it in silver), and black plastic German Soldier Helmets ($8!!).
+However, this one is pretty good.
+Includes mustaches (the "straight mustache" looks like a good bet for Dr. Scott), red suspenders, backseamed fishnet stockings, spats (strapless), paper wingtip collars, a fairly nice satin cape with standup collar (you'd have to re-line it in silver), and black plastic German Soldier Helmets ($15).
 And the men's short shag wig looks like with a little trimming it might be a decent Rocky wig.
 Hmm.
 Definitely worth a look.
-Thanks to Dawn Henline for pointing this one out.
+Thanks to Dawn Marie for pointing this one out.

 - Ardell LashTite - Non-latex eyelash glue